waauwa/HYY_kurssi/README.md

-﻿#Research question:
+# Research question:
 1. How are Russian speaking people located in the world, who are interested to buy Finnish products, who are subscribed to group 1 2 or 3?
 2. What is the age of this people?

-#Pre- hypotheses for testing answering 1 and 2
+# Pre- hypotheses for testing answering 1 and 2
 a) Russian speaking people interested in Finnish products are located on the  border of eastern Finland.

 b) Russian speaking people interested in Finnish products belongs to the post- soviet generation.

-#The research material is collected from Russian social media VKontakte
+# The research material is collected from Russian social media VKontakte

 Research target: 3 biggest groups collecting people together, who wants to buy Finish products: